moritzgubler/mrchem/doc/users/user_ref.rst

  :Pseudopotential: Define the pseudopotentials.

   :red:`Keywords`
    :pp_files: Json string of pseudopotential files.
 The key can be the element symbol or a number.
 When the key is an element symbol, all atoms of that element will use the given pseudopotential.
 When the key is a number (index is 1 based), the corresponding atom will use the given pseudopotential.
-When the value is an empty string, an all electron calculation will  be performed for the corresponding atom or element.
+When the value is an empty string, an all electron calculation will  be performed for the corresponding atom or element. default: "{}"

     **Type** ``str``